kpeeters/cadabra2/README.rst

 Installation
 -------------

-Cadabra builds on Linux and Mac OS X, select your distribution below:
+Cadabra builds on Linux and Mac OS X, and might soon build on Windows too.
+Select your system from the list bel

 - `Linux (Debian/Ubuntu/Mint)`_
 - `Linux (Fedora/CentOS/Scientific Linux)`_
 - `Linux (Arch/Manjaro)`_
 - `Mac OS X`_
+- `Windows`_

 Binaries for all these platforms will be provided as soon as we get to a somewhat more stable state; for the time being you need to compile